ChavesVini/ChavesVini/README.md

 # 👋 Hello
-I'm Vinícius Chaves!
-Currently, I'm learning Java to improve my programming skills and deepen my understanding of backend development. <br>
+I'm Vinícius Chaves, a backend-oriented developer with a strong interest in data handling and databases. <br>
-In addition, I'm also studying MongoDB to enhance my knowledge of NoSQL databases and Pandas to work more efficiently with data analysis and manipulation in Python. <br>
+I'm currently improving my skills in Java for backend development, while deepening my knowledge of MongoDB (NoSQL databases) and Pandas for data analysis and manipulation in Python. <br>
-My goal is to keep improving my skills as a developer and gain a stronger foundation in both software development and data handling. <br>
-I'm qualified technician on Administration and studying Database at FATEC.
+I hold a technical degree in Administration and have completed a degree in Database Systems at FATEC (diploma pending).

 # 💻 Tech Stack